leodestiny/BGL_NSDI2023/README.md

 The proximity-aware ordering is in the file src/graph/graph_traversal.cc

-The graph partition module is based on the GMiner partition algorithm, which is open-sourced in https://github.com/yaobaiwei/GMiner
+The graph partition module is based on the GMiner partition algorithm, which is open-sourced in https://github.com/yaobaiwei/GMiner.
+We provide the main codes of partition algorithm in the examples/pytorch/graphsage/experimental/partition_codes

 ## Example
 We have testes three GNN models: GraphSAGE, GCN and GAT.